U.S. News Rankings

 |Application deadline||May 15|

-The student-faculty ratio at Boise State University is 19:1, and the school has 26.6 percent of its classes with fewer than 20 students.
-The most popular majors at Boise State University include: Registered Nursing/Registered Nurse; Business/Commerce, General; Psychology, General; Speech Communication and Rhetoric; and Accounting.
-The average freshman retention rate, an indicator of student satisfaction, is 68.2 percent.
+The student-faculty ratio at Boise State University is 20:1, and the school has 31.5 percent of its classes with fewer than 20 students.
+The most popular majors at Boise State University include: Registered Nursing/Registered Nurse; Business/Commerce, General; Speech Communication and Rhetoric; Accounting; and Elementary Education and Teaching.
+The average freshman retention rate, an indicator of student satisfaction, is 69.8 percent.

-Boise State University has a total undergraduate enrollment of 17,369, with a gender distribution of 47.3 percent male students and 52.7 percent female students.
+Boise State University has a total undergraduate enrollment of 19,653, with a gender distribution of 46.7 percent male students and 53.3 percent female students.
+At this school, 6 percent of the students live in college-owned, -operated, or -affiliated housing and 94 percent of students live off campus.
 Boise State University is part of the NCAA I athletic conference.

 |Student gender distribution|